Blue Angels Motorcycle Club: Belgium

 The Gendarmerie carried out numerous operations against the Blue Angels in 1996.
 In March 1999, thirty-three members were sentenced to prison, received suspended sentences or were fined for possession of weapons or narcotics, assault and battery, theft, fraud, hostage-taking and criminal conspiracy, while two were acquitted.

-In 2003, 19 members of a rival gang were hospitalised in a retaliation attack after two Blue Angels bikers were shot.
+In 2003, it is claimed by the club that 19 members of a rival gang were hospitalised in a retaliation attack after two Blue Angels bikers were shot.

 In May 2009, Belgium's Federal Police named the Blue Angels as one of four criminal motorcycle gangs operating in the country, along with the Bandidos, Hells Angels and Outlaws.

 Two club members were arrested for stealing insulation material from a building site in Erpe-Mere in July 2010.
 The men allegedly intended to use the stolen material to insulate their clubhouse.

 Blue Angels members were questioned by police after a man who was ejected from the Blue Angels clubhouse in Roeselare and later returned armed with an iron bar was hospitalized with a head injury on 7 June 2014.
 The man was convicted of possessing an illegal weapon and was also the victim of an arson attack at his home on 30 January 2015.

 A Blue Angels member was sentenced to four months in prison in November 2015 after being convicted of assaulting his son's teacher during a parents' evening at a school in Aalst.
 The biker claimed the teacher was bullying his son.

 In July 2017, a Blue Angels member from Zonnebeke was sentenced to three years in prison for car theft, drugs and weapons possession, and forgery of a license plate and driving license.

 A former Blue Angels member who refused to return his "colours" to the club after he was expelled was left in intensive care after being stabbed in Sint-Katherina-Lombeek on 8 September 2018.
 Six club members were arrested afterwards, and police found firearms, explosives and narcotics in the subsequent search of the men's homes.
 A prospective member who was allegedly involved in the stabbing committed suicide at the Blue Angels clubhouse in Sint-Amandsberg a few days later.
 The remaining five suspects were charged with violent theft, attempted racketeering, gang building, and possession of prohibited weapons.